sryo/sryo.github.io/contents/topicflower/topicflower.md

 ## Results

-- **Global Expansion:** Grew presence to 19 countries.
-- **Major Client Acquisition:** Attracted enterprise clients like IBM, Movistar, Starbucks, BBVA, and Mercedes-Benz.
-- **Strategic Value:** Shifted the value proposition from "seeing your topics" to "driving your strategy."
+METRICS:
+- **19** countries reached
+- **5+** Fortune 500 clients
+- **100%** shift from visualization to strategy tool

 ## Reflection

 What was once just a pretty visualization evolved into a **decision-driving platform**.
-The redesign reinforced TopicFlower’s role as an innovative social insights platform, proving that you **don't have to sacrifice beauty for utility**, you just have to make sure the utility is there.
+The redesign reinforced TopicFlower's role as an innovative social insights platform, proving that you **don't have to sacrifice beauty for utility**, you just have to make sure the utility is there.

+---

+Turning data visualization into actionable insights?
+[Let's talk](https://www.linkedin.com/in/myadarola/).